LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/create-completion-certificates.md

 ## Steps for adding certificates:

-1. Create and upload a certificate template.
-See [How do I ensure my Course Completion Certificates print correctly?](ensure-completion-certificates-print-correctly.md) for best practices.
+- Create and upload a certificate template.

+> [!KNOWLEDGE] See [How do I ensure my Course Completion Certificates print correctly?](ensure-completion-certificates-print-correctly.md) for best practices.

-1. Add certificates to courses.
+- Add certificates to courses.

 Each of these are explained below.